 Other businesses also saw the inherent opportunity associated with separating elevator doors.

-How To Spot Guerilla Marketing Opportunities
+How To Spot Guerrilla Marketing Opportunities

-Guerilla marketing starts with your USP – your promise to your customers or clientele.
+Guerrilla marketing starts with your USP – your promise to your customers or clientele.
 How can you deliver or demonstrate your USP in an unconventional way using common, everyday materials in unusual ways?

 When you see lights in a drop ceiling, do you immediately imagine bright teeth?
 This dentist did.

 What can you do with ceiling lights?
-A way to begin thinking about your own guerilla marketing campaign is to list adjectives that describe light.
+A way to begin thinking about your own guerrilla marketing campaign is to list adjectives that describe light.
 Bright.
 Shiny.
 Do these words fit with your or your client’s brand?
 Do they describe your unique selling proposition in any way?
 If there is a connection, maybe you can think of a way to use ceiling lights to deliver your message.